Best Free Habit Tracker Apps (No Subscription Required 2025)

 Social Accountability

-People with accountability partners have a 95% success rate, compared to 65% for solo commitment.
+People with accountability have a 95% success rate, compared to 65% for solo commitment.
 If your chosen app lacks social features, consider supplementing with an accountability partner or joining a cohort.

 Starting Small